siddkhera/TemporaryStopHostingsiddkhera.github.io/_posts/2022-10-03-solving-slitherlink-using-boolean-satisfiability.md

 We take the slitherlink grid as a .csv file where the numbers on the grid represent the numbers on the slitherlink grid and ''.' used to represent blank squares.
 This grid is then represented as a 2D grid in python: `squares`.

-The lines around the squares are represented as
+The lines around the squares are represented as showns below.

 ```python
 rows=len(squares) #No. of Rows